 Sometimes, a 12-point tiebreak is used to break a score of 7-7 in a pro set.
 This means that an additional game is played to seven points.

 These tiebreakers ensure that the winning player or team has a significant advantage over their opponent(s).

 What is the difference between advantage scoring and pro set scoring in tennis?

-In tennis, pro set and advantage scoring formats differ in the number of games played each set and the tiebreak format.
-In pro set scoring, the first player or team to win eight games will win the set.
+In tennis, pro set and advantage scoring formats differ in the number of games played in each set and the tiebreak format.
+In pro-set scoring, the first player or team to win eight games will win the set.
 In advantage scoring, the first player or team to win six games will win the set.
-If a set using pro set scoring is tied 7-7, either additional games will be played until a player or team has won by two games or a 12-point tiebreaker game will be played.
+If a set using pro set scoring is tied 7-7, either additional games will be played until a player or team has won by two games, or a 12-point tiebreaker game will be played.
 If a set using advantage scoring is tied 5-5, a 7-point tiebreak game will be played.

 What is a 10 game pro set in tennis?

 In tennis, a 10-game pro set is a shorter scoring system in which the set is won by winning ten games.
 Ten-game pro sets are less common than eight-game pro sets but are still commonly used at lower levels of tennis.
 While this scoring system is also shortened compared to advantage sets, it is slightly longer than eight-game pro sets.
 Ten-game pro sets must also be won by a minimum of two games.

 What are the advantages of a pro set in tennis?